 A lot of international students arrive in Maastricht unaware of the strange (and in many places practically archaic) Maestro card.
-I won’t keep you here for too long because I’m sure you have more important things to do, but you should know that these things exist, that many places in the Netherlands accept them (and only them!), and that not having one has cornered many a new student (writer included) into an awkward situation.
+I won’t keep you here for too long because I’m sure you have more important things to do, but you should know that these cards exist, that many shops in the Netherlands accept them (and only them!), and that not having one has cornered many new students (writer included) into an awkward situation.

 What are Maestro cards?

 In a nutshell, a brand of debit card issued by Mastercard that has been phased out practically everywhere except in the Netherlands, Germany and a few others.
 It’s basically a debit card.

 Why do we dedicate an entire page to them?